 Trafficking in a Substance – It is illegal to traffic prohibited drugs.
 The penalties can range from a discharge to life in prison.
 Trafficking is not limited to the sale of a drug but includes other actions that are listed under the definition of trafficking in the CDSA.

-Importing – It is illegal to import into Canada any drug that is listen in Schedules I – VI of the CDSA.
+Importing: It is illegal to import into Canada any drug that is listed in Schedules I to VI of the CDSA.
 The offence of importing is completed the moment drugs are brought onto Canadian land.
-The Prosecutor does not need to prove that an accused knew which prohibited drug was imported into Canada – all the Prosecutor needs to show is that the accused knew they imported a prohibited drug.
+The Prosecutor does not need to prove that an accused knew which prohibited drug was imported into Canada all the Prosecutor needs to show is that the accused knew they imported a prohibited drug.
 This means that it is not a defence to a charge of importing cocaine that the accused thought they were importing marijuana.

-There are numerous defences that need to be explored if you have been charged with a drug offence – including applications to exclude evidence pursuant to the Canadian Charter of Rights and Freedoms.
+There are numerous defences that need to be explored if you have been charged with drug possession or trafficking including applications to exclude evidence pursuant to the Canadian Charter of Rights and Freedoms.
 It is crucial that you allow a lawyer to review your case with you before you decide how to proceed.
 Contact Morrie Luft, a Toronto criminal lawyer, at 416-433-2402 for more information or to set up an appointment.